-1 1 2.1.3.2 Is any gear lost during fishing operations and can 'ghost fishing' occur?
+2.1.3.2 Is any gear lost during fishing operations and can 'ghost fishing' occur?
 60 Some recording of gear losses takes place and an assessment can be made of ecosystem impacts, including possible 'ghost fishing'.
 Gear loss can potentially be caused through either (i) an excessive catch (although this usually results in the cod-end bursting rather than loss of the trawl) or (ii) through the gear snagging on the bottom, for example after an engine failure or some other power loss.
 When gear is lost, position is recorded and retrieval put in place, due to the relatively high monetary value of the gear.
-11, I2, R78, R79 40.0 80 80 There is knowledge of the type, quantity and location of gear lost during fishing operations.
+I1, I2, R78, R79 40.0 80 80 There is knowledge of the type, quantity and location of gear lost during fishing operations.
 Estimates can be made on the extent of adverse effects, including 'ghost fishing'.
 The ability of an abandoned trawl gear to continue to capture fish is limited, as the trawl gear only fully functions when under powered tow - estimates of impact can therefore be made.
 If a gear is lost with the doors it will remain in place.
 If lost without doors, it may drift with bottom currents, although the weight of the gear components will limit this.
 Under this scenario, some localised damage to benthic structures and communities may be possible through smothering.
-The assessment team found from the client and fishery regulators that the loss of trawl gear from the 100 There is detailed knowledge of the type, quantity and location of gear types lost during fishing operations.
+However, in discussions with the Ministry the loss of trawl gear was indicated to be minimal, due to the value of the gear and therefore the reluctance of the fishermen to lose it, and the fact that the fishing grounds are now well known.
+100 There is detailed knowledge of the type, quantity and location of gear types lost during fishing operations.
 The impact of gear loss on habitat, target and non-target species has been well estimated or recorded.
-German saithe trawl fleet was minimal, due to the value of the gear and therefore the reluctance of the fishermen to lose it, and the fact that the fishing grounds are now well known.